ra4king/CircuitSim/docs/tutorial/tut-3-tunnels-splitters.md

 ### Part 0: The Prompt

-Wwill create a circuit that will tell you whether you should bring an umbrella with you when you go out.
+We will create a circuit that will tell you whether you should bring an umbrella with you when you go out.
 To determine this we'll follow the following formula: you should bring an umbrella with you if it's both cloudy and windy or if the weatherman tells you to bring an umbrella.